Phones · Resale guide

 Essential Checks

-3. Test all buttons — power, volume up/down.
-Ensure they are clicky and responsive, not mushy.
+- Test all physical buttons — power, volume up/down.
+Ensure they are clicky and responsive, not mushy or stuck.

-4. Test both speakers, earpiece, and microphone by making a quick call or playing music.
-Listen for distortions.
+- Test both speakers, earpiece, and microphone by making a quick call and playing some music/video.
+Listen for clarity and distortion.

-6. Test front and back cameras — take several photos and a short video.
-Check for dust spots, focus issues, and OIS wobble (if the image looks shaky when still).
+- Test front and back cameras — take photos and videos in different lighting.
+Look for dust spots, focus issues, and OIS wobble.
+Check all camera modes.

-8. Check for screen burn-in — open a pure white image at full brightness and look for any shadows or ghosting from previous UI elements (like the navigation bar).
+- Check for screen burn-in: Open a white image at full brightness and look for any faint shadows or ghosting of persistent elements (like navigation bar icons).

-12. Check for water damage — pull out the SIM tray and shine a flashlight into the slot.
-Look for a small white/silver sticker (Liquid Contact Indicator).
+- Check for water damage: Remove the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 Insider Checks

-THE FLASHLIGHT-IN-PORT TEST (₹1,500-3,000 fix): Shine your phone flashlight into the charging port.
+THE FLASHLIGHT-IN-PORT TEST.
+Shine your phone flashlight into the charging port.
 Look for lint, corrosion, or green/white residue.
-Green residue means water damage the seller hasn’t disclosed.
-Clean lint is normal but heavy buildup means the port may have intermittent charging issues or slow charging.
-A proper port cleaning or replacement costs ₹1,500-3,000.
+Green residue often indicates water damage the seller hasn’t disclosed.
+Clean lint is normal but heavy buildup means the port may have intermittent charging issues, a ₹800-2,000 fix.

-THE SPEAKER MESH TEST (₹1,800-3,000 fix): Look closely at the speaker grilles at the bottom with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille might have been replaced—often after water damage.
+THE SPEAKER MESH TEST.
+Look at the speaker grilles at the bottom with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille might have been replaced (often after water damage).
 Original meshes accumulate micro-dust that can’t be fully cleaned.
-A speaker replacement due to water damage costs ₹1,800-3,000.
+This could hint at a hidden ₹2,000-5,000 repair down the line.

-THE HAPTIC FEEDBACK TEST (₹2,000-4,000 fix): Go to Settings > Sound & Vibration and toggle the vibration intensity.
+THE HAPTIC FEEDBACK TEST.
+Go to Settings > Sound & Vibration > Haptic feedback (or similar path) and test the vibration intensity.
 The haptic motor should produce a sharp, clean “tap” feeling.
 If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
-This is a ₹2,000-4,000 repair.
+This is about a ₹1,500-3,000 repair.

 Common Scams to Watch For (India 2026)

 Google Account Lock (FRP).
-The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account (Factory Reset Protection).
-ALWAYS insist on a factory reset in front of the seller and complete the initial setup yourself before paying.
-If they can’t remove their account, the phone will be a brick.
+This is one of the most common scams.
+The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account credentials.
+Without these, the phone is essentially a brick.
+ALWAYS factory reset the phone in front of the seller and complete the initial setup process yourself before paying.

 Fake Battery Health Reading.
-Some sellers use modified software to spoof a high battery health percentage.
-The real test is actual usage—if the phone dies in 3 hours despite showing 90%+ health, the reading is fake.
-Use AccuBattery to get a more reliable estimate over a short period.
+Some sellers use third-party apps or software tricks to spoof the battery health percentage, showing 90%+ when the actual health is much lower.
+The real test is actual usage—if the phone dies in 3-4 hours despite showing high battery health, the reading is likely fake.
+Use AccuBattery to get a better estimate.

 Seller’s Guide — How to Maximize Your iQOO Neo 9 Pro Resale

-2. Sign out of all accounts: Crucially, sign out of your Google account (Settings > Accounts > Google > Remove account) and any banking or social media apps.
+- Sign Out of All Accounts: Crucially, sign out of your Google account, Vivo/iQOO account, WhatsApp, and any banking or social media apps.

-4. Unpair Bluetooth devices: Disconnect any paired smartwatches, earbuds, or other accessories.
+- Unpair Bluetooth Devices: Disconnect any paired smartwatches, headphones, or other accessories.

-5. Factory Reset: Go to Settings > System > Reset options > Erase all data (factory reset).
-This is critical to wipe all personal information.
-Ensure you choose to erase all data.
+- Factory Reset: Go to Settings > System > Reset options > Erase all data (factory reset).
+This completely wipes your personal data from the device.

 Documentation